lotabout/skim/README.md

 ## Use as a library

-Skim can now be used as a library in your rust crates.
+Skim can now be used as a library in your Rust crates.
 The basic idea is to throw anything that is `BufRead`(we can easily turn a `File` for `String` into `BufRead`) and skim will do its job and bring us back the user selection including the selected items(with their indices), the query, etc.